-Tileworking is the integral part of Persian architecture and art.
-You could find mosaic tiles any where, from ceiling's of mosques and mausoleums to the walls of gardens, pavilions and palaces.
-Iranian tiles are also used as extraordinary decorative subjects.
+Tileworking is the integral part of Iranian architecture and art.
+You could find mosaic tiles any where, from ceiling of mosques and tombs to the walls of gardens, pavilions and palaces.
+Iranian tiles are also used as fantastic decorative subjects.

 Ghalamzani or Engraving on metal

-The most precious and luxurious Persian hand-woven cloth is termeh.it is silk fabric with threads of gold woven in.
-City of yazd is the center of producing of termeh but you could buy beautiful termehs all around Iran.
+The most costly and luxurious Persian hand-woven cloth is termeh.It is a silk fabric with threads of gold woven in.
+Yazd Province is the center of producing of termeh but you could buy beautiful termehs all around Iran.

-Another amazing handicrafts of Isfahan is the traditional textile printing and painting on cotton cloth that is named ghalamkari.
-It is a sort of handmade block printed art however wooden stamps are also applied into the cloth to create different patterns.
+One of the amazing handicrafts of Esfahan is the traditional textile printing and painting on cotton cloth that is named ghalamkari.
+It is a sort of handmade block print art however wooden stamps are also applied into the cloth to create different patterns.

 The art of hammering small pieces of turquoise stone on surface of copper, silver, bronze objects and even jewelery .

-Giveh are traditional footwear common in the mountainous areas of the Kermanshah province.
+Giveh are traditional footwear common in the mountainous areas of the Kermanshah Province.
 These espadrille-like handmade shoes consist of a leather sole (though rubber is also available) and a white woven cotton upper.
-Especially practical during the summer months due to their breathable fabric, Giveh have made a comeback in recent years thanks to local artists giving them a modern twist to appeal to the younger generation’s leisurely style.
+Especially practical during the summer months due to their breathable fabric, Giveh have made a comeback in recent years thanks to local artists giving it a modern change to attract the younger generations.
 Upgrade your wardrobe with this question which will surely cuase to turn your head and ask people where they had got their soft , comfortable and cool shoes!

 Persian miniature painting

-Pictorial art in Iran is represented by Miniature, especially illustrations for manuscripts, and to a much lesser extend by mural paintings.
+Pictorial art in Iran is represented by Miniature, especially illustrations for manuscripts, and to a much lesser extend by wall paintings.
 Miniature is a form of small and delicate painting on paper and also it is painted with considerable charm on enamel and inlade.
 It contains philosophical and mysterious figurative patterns, different creatures like human and animals as well as nature and plants.
-In Islamic era until now, it has been used as illumination and manuscripts of religious books like Qur'an as a kind of non-figurative decoration in borders and panels in miniature pages,The most eminent contemporary masters of Persian painting and miniatures is Mahmoud farshchian.
+From Islamic period until now, it has been used as illumination and manuscripts of religious books like Quran as a kind of non-figurative decoration in borders and panels in miniature pages,The most prominent contemporary masters of Persian painting and miniatures is Mahmoud farshchian.